 We own, operate, manage, lease, acquire, expand and develop real estate properties, primarily regional malls and community shopping centers.
-We have elected to be taxed as a real estate investment trust or REIT for federal income tax purposes.
+Simon Property Group, Inc. or Simon Property has elected to be taxed as a real estate investment trust or REIT for federal income tax purposes.